 Fatigue after a good demanding workout is also an indicator that the activity is pushing the parameters of the athlete’s physiology, but it should not be too extreme.
 This fatigue should leave the individual somewhat more tired than usual but not overly exhausted.
 Fatigue that lasts days means the individual’s physiology has been overly challenged and that the muscles and the energy stores are not being effectively refreshed.
 Chronic fatigue after inordinate exercise suggests that the individual may be overtraining.
-If after appropriate rest the fatigue continues, it may be a sign of other medical problems and you should consult a doctor.
+If after appropriate rest the fatigue continues, it may be a sign of other medical problems and you should consult a pain management doctor.

 What are the signs of bad pain?

 The muscles, tendons, ligaments, cartilage, and bones of the body are living structures that react to the stress of exercise only gradually.
 If they see stress too fast they cannot respond functionally and may begin to fail.
 The cause of the failure can be too much stress too fast, or it can be aggregation of excessive stress over time.
 When this happens, each one of these tissues responds a little differently.
 This can result in bad pain.